 I’ve never seen Dishoom so quiet before; it’s always been packed whenever I’ve visited previously so we had free reign over the choice of tables.
 We just chose a little table tucked away in the corner.

-I ordered a latte because coffee is necessary at this time in the morning and my boyfriend opted for a breakfast smoothie with oats, mango and banana.
-After perusing the breakfast menu I chose the classic bacon naan rolls which I’d heard so much about and my boyfriend ordered the sausage and egg naan roll.
+I ordered a latte because coffee is necessary at this time in the morning and my friend opted for a breakfast smoothie with oats, mango and banana.
+After perusing the breakfast menu I chose the classic bacon naan rolls which I’d heard so much about and my friend ordered the sausage and egg naan roll.

 We were quite happy just chilling, enjoying our leisurely morning and watching the world go by, until we realised that two tables that arrived after us were already tucking into their food!
 It was then that we twigged we’d been waiting for thirty minutes and it wasn’t exactly busy.
 I walked up to a group of waiters who had gathered and very politely asked for an update on our food order, pointing out the tables that had arrived after us but served before us.
 It turned out that we’d been forgotten about and our order hadn’t been placed as the waiter promised he would find out what had happened.